 Conclusion

 The 4-day week is a working time model that can lead modern companies into the future.
-For employees, there are more opportunities to organize their free time and also their work schedule.
+Employees will have more opportunities to organize their free time and also their work schedule.
 However, the changeover is accompanied by long-term planning that focuses on personnel and possibly also new shift models.
 However, an established 4-day week offers many advantages in all sectors and all jobs.
-However, it is probably easier to implement in some industries or jobs than in others.
+However, it is probably easier to implement in some sectors or jobs than in others.

 For the timecard it is not important whether your company works 4 or 5 days.
 The timeCard has the right working time recording system for every day of the week.